elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

     - Save it in the metadata for future reference

-**"Most AI Image Generators still stand on their terms that all generated images are free to use, but better still, when using them, reference the image to the platform of the creator" -Anas Hassan-**
+**"Most AI Image Generators still stand on their terms that all generated images are free to use, but it is still better to reference the image to the platform of the creator when using them, " -Anas Hassan-**

 [AI images copyrights](https://www.linkedin.com/pulse/ai-image-generator-how-you-can-avoid-copyright-anas-hassan-/) by [Anas Hassan](https://www.linkedin.com/in/-anas-hassan-/), feb 2023.